Ftrless/Plure-Ecosystem/README.md

-Essential mods for public servers based on fabric modloader.
+Essential mods mostly for public servers, based on fabric modloader.